GenAI vs. Human Creators: Procurement Mechanism Design in Two-/Three-Layer Markets: Conclusion and Discussion

 In this paper, we study \emph{non-linear procurement mechanism design} in markets where \emph{human creators coexist with GenAI}.
 We develop optimal mechanisms for platforms seeking to maximize either revenue or social welfare across three market structures: two-layer markets (with or without a creator union) and three-layer markets involving data brokers.
 Our analysis shows that although the rapid advancement of GenAI substantially affects creators in certain domains, it cannot fully replace them in competitive environments~\citep{chiang2023can}.
 Finally, we uncover a striking result: the three-layer market structure leads to a \emph{lose-lose} outcome, echoing growing societal concerns over AI regulation and governance~\citep{smuha2021race,de2021artificial,minssen2023challenges}.

-Questions naturally arise for future exploration.
-For general high-dimensional mechanism design problems, such as Mechanism $\cM_3$, can the optimal solution be computed exactly in polynomial time?
+\rebuttal{This work leaves open many interesting future directions.} For general high-dimensional mechanism design problems, such as Mechanism $\cM_3$, can the optimal solution be computed exactly in polynomial time?
 Given that our optimization problem retains partial linearity, could approximate solvers be effective when parameters $\rho$ and $\gamma$ are unknown?
 Since the three-layer market leads to simultaneous declines in both revenue and social welfare, how should government intervention be structured, for instance, what constitutes an appropriate tax rate for data brokers?
-Furthermore, does competition among human creators yield excess profits for data intermediaries?
-In light of the growing demand for data in the AI era and the distinctive nature of data as an economic good, these questions open several promising directions for future exploration.
+Furthermore, does competition among human creators yield excess profits for data intermediaries? \rebuttal{Finally, our static model leads to predictions and insights about the ultimate equilibrium outcomes.
+How will these insights change in dynamic settings when GenAI and human creators dynamically interact?} In light of the growing demand for data in the AI era and the distinctive nature of data as an economic good, these questions open several promising directions for future exploration.